uscmakers/TutorialPractice/README.md

 	3. Type "git push".
 This should give you an error saying that you have not specified an upstream branch.
 	4. Copy what the error told you to type, which should be "git push --set-upstream origin <branch_name>".
 By doing this, you are setting where you will later be merging the branch to.
 6. Create a pull request on github
 	1. Navigate back to the github website and refresh.
-You will be able to see your newly created branch in the dropdown list of branches.
-	2. Now, navigate to the Pull Request tab and create a "pull request" by clicking "Compare & pull request".
+	2. Navigate to the "pull requests" tab
+	3. You should see a button that says 'Compare and Pull Request'.
+Click on the button.
+	4. Confirm that the "base" branch is Master, and the branch to be "compared" is your new branch.
-	3. Title the pull request with your name Ex.
+	5. Title the pull request with your name Ex.
 Jenny's Pull Request.
 You can leave the comment section blank, or you can tag your partner in it.
 7. Assign a Reviewer to your PR
 	1. Look at the partner list that was generated for you.
 Add your partner as a reviewer on the right tab.
 	2. Submit the pull request!
 8. Review your partner's PR
 	1. If your partner has submitted a pull request, you need to review it so she/he can merge the branch back into master.
 Navigate to the PR tab at the top, and find your partner's pull request.
 	2. Look at the changes, and hit approve.
-Note: During an actual code review, you can add comments/suggestions
+Note: During an actual code review, you can add comments/suggestions, and choose not to approve it if necessary.
 9. Merge your PR:
 	1. Once your partner approves your PR, you can merge your branch into master.
 Find your PR on the PR page, and merge it into the master branch.
 	2. You will then be able to see your file on the master branch!
 10. Merge Conflicts:
-	1. Look at Shivani's and Jenny's demo, and practice making merge conflicts and resolving them! *optional*
+	1. Look at Shivani's and Jenny's demo (which will also be uploaded to our Youtube channel), and practice making merge conflicts and resolving them! *optional*

 ## Git Shortcuts

 - git pull: pull updates from the upstream branch
 - git pull origin master: pull updates specifically from the master head
-- git add -A: add the updates
+- git add -A: add ALL the updates that were made in the local repo
+- git add jenny.txt: add ONLY the updates that were made in jenny.txt
 - git commit -m "write a message": commit the updates
 - git push: push the updates from your local repo to your remote repo
 - git push --set-upstream origin branch_name: push the updates to the remote repo AND set your upstream branch to master